Honest Comparison

 Is Sterling as easy to adopt as Wealthbox?

 Ease of use is genuinely one of Wealthbox's defining traits, and we would not claim otherwise.
-Sterling is also built to work out of the box with unlimited team members, and starts free for up to 3 households, so the fairest test is trying both with a real workflow.
+Sterling is also built to work out of the box with unlimited team members, and the platform is free, so the fairest test is trying both with a real workflow.

 See Sterling for yourself

-Start free with your first households, no credit card required, and compare it against Wealthbox on your own real workflow.
+The platform is free with no credit card required, so you can compare it against Wealthbox on your own real workflow.

 Wealthbox is a trademark of its respective owner, which is not affiliated with and does not endorse RK Sterling.
 This comparison is based on publicly available information, including Wealthbox's own website and product documentation, as of 2026-07-02.
 Products and pricing change; verify current details with each vendor.
 If you spot an inaccuracy, email info@rksterling.com and we will correct it promptly.